×

 "Due to the essential nature of infrastructure assets, demand is relatively stable, providing lower volatility than traditional equities."

-Nick is the Head of Real Assets and a Portfolio Manager on all Global Infrastructure strategies at ClearBridge Investments.
-He joined ClearBridge in 2020 and has 31 years of investment industry experience.
+Nick is a Portfolio Manager on all Global Infrastructure strategies and the Head of Real Assets at ClearBridge Investments.
+He joined the firm in 2006 and has 31 years of investment industry experience.

-Prior to joining ClearBridge, Nick was the Co-founder and a Senior Portfolio Manager at RARE Infrastructure Limited, which became part of ClearBridge in 2020; Principal of the Infrastructure Funds Management team at AMP Capital, where he was also the Chief Financial Officer of DUET Group, an ASX-listed investment trust; Associate Director, Investment Banking at UBS; and a member of the Manager, Mergers and Acquisitions team at BZW/ABN AMRO.
+Nick was the Co-founder and a Senior Portfolio Manager at RARE Infrastructure Limited, which became part of ClearBridge in 2020.
+Prior to joining the firm, he was a Principal of the Infrastructure Funds Management team at AMP Capital, where he was also the Chief Financial Officer of DUET Group, an ASX-listed investment trust; Associate Director, Investment Banking at UBS; and a member of the Manager, Mergers and Acquisitions team at BZW/ABN AMRO.

-Nick received a Bachelor of Laws and a Bachelor of Commerce from the University of Auckland.
+Nick received a Bachelor of Commerce and Law from the University of Auckland.

 Experience